-The Director of Research and the Office of Research and Innovation (ORI) are sending regular email updates as the situation evolves so we ask that you continue to monitor your email accordingly.
+Director of Research Professor Fergal O'Brien and the Office of Research and Innovation (ORI) are sending regular email updates as the situation evolves and we ask that you continue to monitor your email account accordingly.

 We are engaging with other universities and national funders to ensure that any negative impact of protracted access restriction to research facilities for researchers is minimised as much as possible.

 The HRB, SFI and IRC have come together and issued a joint statement which says that they are “taking a pragmatic approach” to the challenges presented by COVID-19 to research.
-On a case-by-case basis, they will give consideration to budget reallocations or exceptional charges to grants arising from travel/other restrictions, no-cost extensions as well as restructuring of project deliverables and timelines for researcher mobility and collaborations, where direct adverse impact has occurred.
+On a case-by-case basis, they will give consideration to budget reallocations or exceptional charges to grants arising from travel/other restrictions, no-cost extensions, as well as the restructuring of project deliverables and timelines for researcher mobility and collaborations where direct adverse impact has occurred.

 We are endeavouring to support healthcare providers with requests for certain instruments, reagents or PPE at this very challenging time.
 To ensure transparency, institutional oversight and no duplication of effort, please forward all such requests to Christopher Byrne.